 man dircolors

-It's a program that sets up colors for ls
+It's a program that sets up colors for ls.
+For example you could have markdown

 files and go source files show different colors, it can use the 256 color space.